The ability to retain engineering talent can make or break a company. This is why the competition for 10x engineers is

 #3 Build an awesome management team

-10x engineers want the freedom to make their own choices.
-The worst thing is to have non-engineers make critical technical decisions.
-The result almost always is work limitations and many engineers find it insulting.
+10x engineers want the freedom to make their own choices, without the added mental overhead.
+The worst is to have non-engineers make critical technical decisions.
+The result almost always is work limitations, which many engineers find insulting.

 The management culture